 This is a simpler version of how he eats each day:

-- Breakfast: oatmeal, egg whites, and fruit
+- 4 am post cardio: oatmeal, egg whites, and fruit

-- Meal 3: Fish and sweet potato
+- 10 am: Fish + sweet potato

-- Meal 5: greens and lean meat
+- 4:00 pm: greens and lean meat + Basmati rice + Salad

 Everything is planned, measured, and done on purpose.